Create an ERC20 Token in less than a minute

 Below the requested informations.

-Then enter token cap (the maximum number of tokens available; no more than this number of tokens can be generated) and token initial balance (the initial number of tokens to be generated in your wallet).
+Then enter token total supply (the maximum number of tokens available; no more than this number of tokens can be generated) and token initial supply (the initial number of tokens to be generated in your wallet).

 Choose to enable transfer during deploy or enable it manually later.

 Choose to disable minting during deploy or disable it manually later.